Kalamunda

 Kalamunda performs slightly above the national average for education, showing competitive qualification levels and steady academic outcomes

 The area's educational profile is notable regionally, with university qualification rates at 29.7% among residents aged 15+, surpassing the SA3 area average of 22.5%.
 Bachelor degrees are most prevalent at 20.8%, followed by postgraduate qualifications (5.6%) and graduate diplomas (3.3%).
-Vocational credentials are prominent, with 37.6% of residents aged 15+ holding them – advanced diplomas comprise 14.0% and certificates make up 23.6%.
+Vocational credentials are prominent, with 37.6% of residents aged 15+ holding such qualifications – advanced diplomas comprise 14.0% and certificates make up 23.6%.

 Frequently Asked Questions - Education